EskandarAtrakchi/OOP-Group-Project/README.md

 Users can create their own profiles, they can log in at any time, and first and second security layer features will be implemented to make sure that the data accessed by the user belongs to the user.
 Users can book an appointment and check search for an available appointment, and what doctors are available for their needs.
 Users can delete appointments that they have booked and also search for an appointment that they have booked.
 Users can have Electrical Healthcare Records (EHR) can be checked by the users and by their doctor will also help to check the history of the patients.
 Users can search for their electronic healthcare records and delete them.

 Yonas Haftom
 I will solve the section on how individuals take care of their health using physical fitness and nutrition(food) which means that the code might include what type of physical exercises and nutrition would be recommended depending on the gender, age, weight height, and activity level, then depend on the result user provided how many days the exercises needed to achieve a good health level without any side effects that might come with the physical exercise.
 So, I will have to create one main class one parent class, and two child classes that will be inherited from the parent class I will have three or more features.

 Joshua
+I’ll provide the mental health features of managing negative emotions and the features will choose one of the following “Routine”, “Meditate” and “Check-In”.
+Routine: A person can follow the daily routine guide.
+This feature provides tips that can be helpful in daily routine for mental health.
+Meditate: A Person who often feels stressed or negation emotions can take Meditation which can bring calm and mental healing.
+Check-In: A person can assess their mental health condition.
+It is important for persons who have negative emotions such as depression, anxiety, sadness and more.

 Followed Methodology: